mspoorendonk/networkTool/CONTRIBUTING.md

 - Use meaningful variable and function names.
 - Write clear and concise docstrings for all functions and classes.
 - Ensure that your code is well-documented and easy to understand.
+- Although this is currently only tested on windows, try to make it as cross-platform as possible, such that in the future it can also be used on linux.

 ## Testing